What is CTV & How Do You Buy It?

 Our CTV team will ensure that your budget is used where it works best to deliver a successful campaign that maximizes return on investment.

-Our leadership and foresight in the industry was recognized with the Programmatic Agency of the Year award from MediaPost for 2015, 2016, and 2018, and we’re ready to leverage our expertise as industry leaders to optimize your approach to programmatic media.
+Our leadership and foresight in the industry were recognized with the Programmatic Agency of the Year award from MediaPost for 2015, 2016, and 2018, and we’re ready to leverage our expertise as industry leaders to optimize your approach to programmatic media.

 Recognizing the shift to streaming content in the TV industry, our leadership team has moved forward negotiating relationships with all of the major inventory providers, attributions, and streaming platforms.
 The likes of The Trade Desk, Roku, Hulu, Disney, TVSquared, and Foursquare have allowed USIM to position itself to drive campaigns that are both effective and efficient, measuring beyond the average Video Completion Rate (VCR) campaign.